karthikeyanVK/PRO-Hackathon2.0/readme.md

     azure_endpoint = "https://openapiazconf.openai.azure.com/"
     )

-deployment_name='azconfmodel' #This will correspond to the custom name you chose for your deployment when you deployed a model.
+deployment_name='prohackathon-2' #This will correspond to the custom name you chose for your deployment when you deployed a model.

 # Send a completion call to generate an answer
 print('Sending a test completion job')